tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

 While the CSB text book is not required, this info provides context for those that choose to use it.

-The material below closely follow the book but there is some additional information that is not provided in the book (and vice versa).
+The material below closely follows the book but there is some additional information that is not provided in the book (and vice versa).
 If you choose to follow the lecture slides, the `code blocks` are represented by green text on a black background, mimicking the terminal.

 * Page 35 **Use _BodyMass.csv_ (slides) rather than _BodyM.csv_ (book)**